Ontology Object Properties are Data Model Associative Entities – not Relationships

 Premise and approach

-Just like we can translate an algorithm from one computer language into another, we can move data from one physical representation into another without loss of information.
-In our case, we can take an RDBMS as a source and transfer the data into an RDF Store, or vice versa.
+Just like we can translate an algorithm from one computer language into another, we can move data from one physical representation into another without losing information.
+We can take an RDBMS as a source and transfer the data into an RDF Store or vice versa.

-The UML diagram shows a simplified use case with actors, Business User/Analyst (BA), Ontologist, and Data Architect/Modeler.
+The UML diagram shows a simplified use case with actors, Business Users/Analysts (BA), Ontologists, and Data Architects/Modelers.

 Semantic Enterprise Information Architecture Use Case